Reciprocal Hyperbolic Series of Ramanujan Type

 Infinite series involving hyperbolic functions have attracted the attention of many authors.
-They have investigated various infinite sums of hyperbolic functions.
-Ramanujan evaluated many results of infinite series involving hyperbolic functions in his notebooks \cite{R2012} and lost notebook \cite{R1988}.
-For example, in Entry 16(x) of Chapter 17 in his second notebook \cite{R2012,B1991}, Ramanujan asserted that
+In particular, Ramanujan evaluated many such series in his notebooks \cite{R2012} and lost notebook \cite{R1988}.
+For example, Ramanujan obtained \eqref{equ:Rama1} in his second notebook \cite{B1991,R2012}.
+Further, he showed in the Entries 15, 16 and 17 of Chapter 17 in Berndt's book \cite{B1991} that one can also evaluate the following more general sums in closed forms